My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 “Did he who made the Lamb make thee?”

 Creationism fails to explain these conflicting forces found in nature, but evolution succeeds.
 Slower and more fragile deer were more likely to die out.
 Weak tigers were less likely to devour their next meal.
 Generation after generation only the fittest of these species would pass on their genes, resulting in specimens ever better equipped for survival.

 This explanation is more elegant and powerful than “God made them that way”.

-It is often said that “something cannot come from nothing”, that since the universe exists it must have been created by an all powerful being.
-This is a completely made up, fabricated rule yet is seen as an argument for the existence of a god.
+It is often said that “something cannot come from nothing”, that since the universe exists, it must have been created by an all-powerful being.
+This is an entirely made up, fabricated rule yet is seen as an argument for the existence of a god.

 If god created everything else, what created god?

 “If you decide that this is an unanswerable question, why not save a step and conclude that how to universe came into existence is an unanswerable question?

 If you decide that god has always existed, why not save a step and conclude that the universe has always existed?”

 We may not know how the universe came into being, but this doesn’t give us the grounds to assert the existence of a creator.